Gradiant/gradiant-xapi-dsl/README.md

 ## Overview

-This package contains the necessary xAPi typescript definitions types to work with xAPI statements.
+This package contains a set of typescript definitions types to work with xAPI statements.

+- Actor

 It also includes some external xAPI vocabulary terms (e.g. verbs, activities and extension identifiers) to be used in a centralized way.
 Some of the xAPI vocabularies considered here are:

 - external
   - [tincan](http://xapi.vocab.pub/describe/?url=https%3A%2F%2Fregistry.tincanapi.com&sid=32726)